TechnoSparks/Better-SMC/README.md

   - Until no errors do:
   - Click "Continue" in the GUI
   - Run the script again.
 If there are still remaining errors, repeat!
-- The user of this modpack will need to run the script file again if want to update with this repository.
+- The user of this modpack will need to run the script file again if one wish to update with this repository.

-## Build
+## Build/export
-This modpack is broken for exporting in Modrinth and Curseforge formats due to the mixing of both platform sources.
+This modpack is broken, and cannot be exported to Modrinth and Curseforge formats due to the mixing of both platform sources.